What is 'pixel perfect'?

 - Review design files with an eye for extreme detail.

-- Establish relationship with designer.
+- Establish a relationship with the designer.

 - Use a style guide.